Government waste work programme

 Improving recycling and food scraps collections

-Find out about changes to household collections from 1 February 2024
+Of the five policies, only standard materials for household recycling has come into force.
+Find out about changes to household collections from 1 February 2024.

 The changes were consulted on in 2022 alongside proposals for: